 7.1.3.
 Algorithm Object Identifiers

-Effective 1 January 2016, CAs MUST NOT issue any new Subscriber certificates or Subordinate CA certificates using the SHA‐1 hash algorithm.
+Effective 1 January 2016, CAs MUST NOT issue any new Subordinate CA certificates using the SHA‐1 hash algorithm.
+Effective 1 January 2017, CAs MUST NOT issue any new Subscriber certificates using the SHA‐1 hash algorithm.
 CAs MAY continue to sign certificates to verify OCSP responses using SHA1 until 1 January 2017.
-This Section 9.4.2 does not apply to Root CA or CA cross certificates.
+This Section 7.1.3 does not apply to Root CA or CA cross certificates.
 CAs MAY continue to use their existing SHA‐1 Root Certificates.
 SHA‐2 Subscriber certificates SHOULD NOT chain up to a SHA‐1 Subordinate CA Certificate.

 Effective 16 January 2015, CAs SHOULD NOT issue Subscriber Certificates utilizing the SHA‐1 algorithm with an Expiry Date greater than 1 January 2017 because Application Software Providers are in the process of deprecating and/or removing the SHA‐1 algorithm from their software, and they have communicated that CAs and Subscribers using such certificates do so at their own risk.

+Effective 1 January 2016, CAs MUST NOT issue Subscriber Certificates utilizing the SHA‐1 algorithm with an Expiry Date greater than 1 January 2017.
+Any SHA-1 Subscriber Certificates issued after 1 January 2016 must be signed by a Subordinate CA certificate with a basicConstraints pathLen=0.